jaantollander/masters-thesis/content/25_puhti.md

 It sets different job specific environment variables for each job such that programs can access and use the job information within the process.
 We can use the `SLURM_JOB_ID` as identifier to collect job specific file operations.
 Slurm also performs accounting of other details about the submitted jobs.

-We can submit a job to the Slurm scheduler as a shell script via the `sbatch` command.
-We can specify the options as command line arguments as we invoke the command or in the script as comments.
-The script specifies job steps using the `srun` command.
-We explain some common types of jobs in the appendix ???.
+Examples of Slurm job in the appendix ???.

 ## Issues with  parallel file system